CyberCeptor/COMP1531-22T1-Seams-Assignment/assumptions.md

 - in dm_create, the dm will have the unique dm id

 - in dm_list, the user which matches the token is already in a dm

+notifications.py
+- users can tag themselves and they will receive a notification for it